-Nothing can give a better view of your company’s daily culture as a recording of normal day at the job.
-If possible, set a web camera to live broadcast how works are done in your company, what kind of a vibe your company culture has got and what kind of personalities are working there.
-This is unique and effective little extra, especially for an open recruiting time.
+Nothing can give a better view of your company’s daily culture as a recording of a normal day at the job.
+If possible, set a web camera to live broadcast how work is done in your company, what kind of culture you have, and what kind of personalities work there.
+This is a unique and effective little extra, especially for an open recruiting time.

 Tell About Company Culture

 How’s the company culture helping employees to reach their best?
 How does the company culture enrich and inspire people?
-What values it represents and how those values are present?
+What values does it represent and how are those values present?
 How do people behave in meetings?
-What kind of personality your company has got (humorous, ambitious, serious, future oriented, natural, homey, driven etc.)?
+What kind of personality (humorous, ambitious, serious, future-oriented, natural, homey, driven, etc.) does your company have?

 The thing people want to know the most is whether they would fit in the company’s existing culture, so be open and inspiring about it.
 In the video below, a Gant's employee is telling about yoga sessions they have at their office.